Wheatwizard/Klein/README.md

 # Surfaces

-Currently Klein supports 8 distinct topological surfaces (eventually it should support at least 12).
+Currently Klein supports 12 distinct topological surfaces.
-A topology is denoted by 3 bits.
+A topology is denoted by 3 numbers.
 Each of the surfaces is represented by a [fundamental square](https://en.wikipedia.org/wiki/Fundamental_polygon).

-## First bit
+## First number

-The first bit represents whether the 4 edges map to their opposites or to their adjacents.
-If it is 0 each edge maps to its opposite, (that is a pointer moving off the west will appear on the east and a pointer moving off the top will appear on the west).
-If it is 1 each edge will map to its adjacent edge, (east goes to south, west goes to north)
+The first bit represents which edges the west edge connects to.
+If it is 0 the west edge connects to its opposite, (that is a pointer moving off the west will appear on the east and a pointer moving off the north edge will appear on the south edge).
+If it is 1 the west edge will be connected to the south edge.

-## Second bit

-This determines the whether the west edge has the same direction as its match.
-If it is 0 the directions match other wise the directions are opposite.
+If it is 2 the west edge connects to the north edge.

+The other edges (not the west or the edge it connects to) will connect to each other.

 ## Third bit

+*We are going to skip the second number and come back to it hopefully this makes things clearer*

 This determines the whether the north edge has the same direction as its match.
+If it is 0 the directions match other wise the directions are opposite.

+## Second bit

+This determines the whether the other pair of edges have the same direction.
 If it is 0 the directions match other wise the directions are opposite.

 # Memory